asadkhalid-softdev/crypto_indicators/README.md

-# Binance Data Analyser
+# KUCOIN Data Analyser

 ## Overview
-This bot fetches data for all cyrptos on Binance and generates sets of indicators.
+This bot fetches data for all cyrptos on Binance and can generates sets of indicators as follows:

 1. Bollinger Bands
 2. RSI + Stochastic RSI
 3. MACD
-4. Candlesticks
+4. Candlestick analysis

 Based on these indicators, you can filter out the cryptos based on whether a crypto shows: